ashleydavis/promises-for-game-development/README.md

 #### Promise.Sequence

 Some scenarios, for example animating a dynamically generated sequence of movements, can be simplified using the *Sequence* function.
-If you may have a hard-coded sequence of operations:
+You may have a hard-coded sequence of operations:

     PromiseOne()
         .Then(PromiseTwo())